Lost and Found (Will Smith album)

-Lost and Found is the fourth and most recent studio album by American actor and rapper Will Smith.
+Lost and Found is the fourth studio album by American actor and rapper Will Smith.
 It was released on March 29, 2005, by Interscope Records.
-The album reached number 6 on the US Billboard 200 and was certified Gold by the Recording Industry Association of America, making this Smith's third overall top ten album following Willennium in 1999 and his second gold-selling album following Born to Reign in 2002.
+The album reached number six on the US Billboard 200 and was certified Gold by the Recording Industry Association of America, making this Smith's third overall top ten album following Willennium in 1999 and his second gold-selling album following Born to Reign in 2002.
 The album also reached the top 20 on the UK Albums Chart.
 "Switch" and "Party Starter" were released as singles.
+This would be Smith's last album in twenty years before he returned to music in 2025 with Based on a True Story.